UDXS/BizCardBF/README.md

 * Prints error if it is missing arguments
 * Prints error if loop brackets are unbalanced

+## Samples/Tests
+Samples and tests can be found in the tests folder.
+All credit to their original authors.

+To test execution speed, run the program with the `time` command.
 ## License
 This program is licensed under the MIT license.